 Where to find HOGs?

 HOGs inferred on public genomes can be downloaded from the OMA orthology database.
 Other databases, such as Eggnog, OrthoDb or HieranoiDB also infer HOGs, but not all of these databases offer them in OrthoXML format.
+You can check which database serves hogs as orthoxml here.
 If you want to use your custom genomes to infer HOGs you can use the OMA standalone software.

 How does pyham help you investigate on HOGs?